 Go Green at the Market

 The Fishers Farmers’ Market is committed to supporting environmental sustainability at our event and in our community.
 We strive to continuously explore ways to reduce our impact on the environment and provide information about sustainable practices for market customers, vendors, and other stakeholders.

 Bring Your Own Bags

-In 2019, our efforts will focus on reducing waste from single-use plastic shopping bags.
+This season, we will continue focus on reducing waste from single-use plastic shopping bags.
 Reducing waste not only decreases our environmental footprint, it also reduces costs through improved resource efficiency and decreased waste disposal costs.
 A trillion plastic shopping bags are used worldwide every year, 100 billion in the United States alone.

 Plastic shopping bags can’t be recycled in curbside recycling programs and can actually jam up machinery and contaminate other materials at most recycling centers.
 Reusable bags take more resources to produce, but they can last for years and replace hundreds of single-use bags.